ncsa/Delta_doc/docs/source/running_jobs/index.rst

 Interactive Sessions
 -------------------------

-Interactive sessions can be implemented in several ways depending on what is needed.
-To start up a bash shell terminal on a cpu or gpu node:
+Interactive sessions can be implemented in several ways, depending on what is needed.
+To start up a bash shell terminal on a CPU or GPU node:

-single core with 16GB of memory, with one task on a cpu node
+Single Core with 16GB of Memory, with One Task on a CPU Node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block::